Background about W.O.L.F. Sanctuary

 W.O.L.F. is NOT a breeding facility.
 We are committed to helping resolve the problem of tens of thousands of unwanted captive-bred wolves and wolf dogs being euthanized in shelters every year.
 Each of our animals is spayed or neutered upon joining the W.O.L.F. family unless medical reasons prevent the procedure.
 If an animal cannot be spayed or neutered, we only place that animal with an individual who has been sterilized to prevent any chances of an accidental litter.
 Because all of the animals we take in have been born in captivity, it would be inappropriate to release any of them into the wild.
 They do not have the knowledge needed to survive and be healthy in the wild, and it would be ecologically unethical to release wolf dogs into wild wolf populations.

 W.O.L.F. is a 501(c)(3) nonprofit organization.
 We receive our funding through private donations, fundraisers, grants and merchandise sales.
 We do not receive any money from any governmental entities, nor will we ask for any cost reductions from the County.
 The majority of the money we raise each year comes from small donations by everyday people who care about the welfare of these animals.
-Over 900 dedicated supporters donated $200,000 in two months toward the purchase of our Livermore property, showing their support for W.O.L.F.’s mission.
+Thanks to our dedicated and generous donors, we have raised in total approximately $1.5M towards our $2M Wild Hearts at Home capital campaign goal to help cover the cost of the new property and infrastructure build out for the animals.

 W.O.L.F. had been searching for several years for a property within Larimer County that was appropriate for our needs, along with being affordable.
 We also needed a property that was zoned by the County which would allow for our sanctuary to be built.